SGCSam/XUIHelper/README.md

   `conv -s <Source XUR Path> -f "xuiv12" -o <Output XUI Path> -g "V8"`

+## Adding Extensions to XuiTool

+The provided extensions within XUIHelper.Core are directly compatible with XuiTool.
+If you are working with XURv5 files (1888 - 9199), you should add the extensions within the V5 folder.
+If you are working with XURv8 files (12611 - 17559), you should add the extensions within the V8 folder.

+**Do not add the .xhe file or "XuiElements.xml" to XuiTool.**

+**ORDER MATTERS.** XuiTool imports extensions from the first file in the list through to the last.
+Therefore, if you have an extension in an XML file that utilizes a BaseClass defined in a 2nd XML file, the XML file that defines the BaseClass must be placed in the list first.
+Failure to do this will result in XuiTool reporting the "Failed loading xml extension file" error, as it has no definition for the BaseClass yet.

+For V5 extensions, the following order is recommended:
+1) 9199SceneElements.xml
+2) 9199CustomElements.xml
+3) 9199DashElements.xml
+4) 9199HUDElements.xml

+For V8 extensions, the following order is recommended:
+1) XuiDataBinding.xml
+2) XamElements.xml
+3) 17559SceneElements.xml
+4) 17559CustomElements.xml
+5) 17559ControlPackElements.xml
+6) 17559HUDElements.xml

 ## Wiki

 For documentation on using XUIHelper.CLI, see "Documentation/XUIHelper.CLI Documentation"